Frequently Asked Questions About Plastic Surgery

 One of the most important factors for selecting a plastic surgeon is experience.
-Ask the surgeon about his or her training and how many procedures like your own they have performed.
-The doctor should also be certified by the American Board of Plastic Surgery, like Dr. Horn, and be willing to answer your questions openly and honestly.
+Ask the surgeon about his or her training and how many procedures they have performed.
+The doctor should also be certified by the American Board of Plastic Surgery and be willing to answer your questions openly and honestly.

 How do I know what procedure is right for me?

 During your initial consultation, you can discuss your goals with the doctor, who will then recommended the best procedure for you.
-At our Illinois plastic surgery center, Dr. Horn listens carefully to his patients concerns and then develops a treatment plan tailored to meet their individual needs.
-At our practice, patients are involved throughout the decision making process, so you will always feel confident and comfortable about your treatment.
+At our Illinois plastic surgery center, Dr. Horn listens carefully to his patients’ concerns and then develops a treatment plan tailored to meet each individual’s needs.
+At our practice, patients are involved throughout the decision-making process, so you will always feel confident and comfortable about your treatment.

 Why do people undergo plastic surgery?

-Individuals may undergo plastic surgery for a number of reasons.
-Some may elect to have facelift, eyelid surgery, or forehead lift procedures to reduce the look of wrinkles and sagging skin and create a more youthful appearance.
+Individuals choose plastic surgery for a variety of reasons.
+Some may elect to have facelift, eyelid surgery, or forehead lift procedures to reduce the look of wrinkles and sagging skin to create a more youthful appearance.
 Others may wish to have a tummy tuck, liposuction, or breast augmentation to improve their body contour and increase their self-confidence.
 At our Illinois plastic surgery center, we can help each patient achieve their personal goals with a treatment plan customized to their specific needs.